Pratap6/demo8/README.md

 # demo8

-demo8 is a sample project
+demo8 was a sample project